-However, you can prep the endive leaves ahead of time by washing and drying them early.
+- Prep the endive leaves ahead of time by washing and drying them early.
 Then, store the endive in the refrigerator in a resealable plastic bag with a paper towel to absorb excess moisture.

 If you have leftovers of this endive appetizer, you should store it in an airtight container in the refrigerator or wrap the serving platter in plastic wrap to keep them from drying out.

 When to Serve this Endive Appetizer

 The great thing about this endive recipe is that it looks unique and impressive, but it is so easy to prepare!
 These little bites make a wonderful appetizer for:

 Try this Endive Appetizer!

 Krista says –

 “I made this tonight and LOVED it.
 It was beautiful and delicious….everything you’d want in an appetizer or salad course.”

 Next time you’re looking for an elegant appetizer that is easy to prepare, give these endive salad bites a try!